rrbluke/CNBF/README.md

 Training
 --------

-To train the model using real-valued layers
+To train the model using real-valued layers, use:
 ```
 cd experiments
 python cnbf_real.py
 ```

-To train the model using complex-valued layers
+To train the model using complex-valued layers, use:
 ```
 cd experiments
 python cnbf_complex.py
 ```

+During the first run, a cache file with pre-calculated RIRs will be generated.
+This may take several minutes.

 Inference